PumasAI/QuartoNotebookRunner.jl/revise/README.md

-To enable `Revise` for the `QuartoNotebookWorker` module, you must have `Revise` installed as a dependency in the notebook environment, it cannot be a global environment dependency since this is not path of the `LOAD_PATH` for notebooks.
+To enable `Revise` for the `QuartoNotebookWorker` module, you must have `Revise` installed as a dependency in the notebook environment, it cannot be a global environment dependency since this is not part of the `LOAD_PATH` for notebooks.
 Then set the `QUARTO_ENABLE_REVISE=true` environment variable for your notebook in the `julia.env` frontmatter key.